 Each student will be assigned to a classmate to produce a 12 to 15 minute videotape of himself/herself conducting a Mental Status Examination.
 The videotaped interview will include the categories and subcategories of the Mental Status Examination and a thorough suicide assessment.
 An assessment of mental status findings will be written based on the taped interview, as well as a written critique of the student's demonstrated assessment and interpersonal skills.
 The assignment will be submitted to the instructor during week 4, 5 or 6 of the course.
 It is suggested that students use the "Mental Status Examination Self-Study Guide" to prepare for and to conduct the Mental Status Examination Video.

 ■ Final Examination

-The final examination during the January to March course will be on Thursday, March 6 from 1330 to 1530.
-Room to be announced.
+The final examination during August to October course will be on Thursday, October 16.
+Room and time to be announced.